 High school Immersive Experience: The high school immersive experience will occur in conjunction with ATEP 500 at the end of the first summer in the program.
 During the month of July students will spend 2 weeks in didactic instruction with 2-3 weeks of full immersion, 20-30 hours per week, at a local high school.
 The primary sport to be covered will be football, however as dictated by the preceptor, additional fall sport coverage may be warranted.
-Students wishing to gain additional football clinical experience following the completion of their high school immersive experience will be allowed up to 30 volunteer hours (not counted towards their fall clinical hour requirement), under the supervision of a preceptor, as long as it does not interfere with their fall clinical assignment responsibilities.
+Students wishing to gain additional football clinical experience following the completion of their high school immersive experience will be allowed up to 30 volunteer hours (not counted towards their fall clinical assignment responsibilities.
 All clinical hour requirements will be verified by the coordinator of clinical education.